The Data Playbook: Making Informed Choices around LLMs

 Has your boss shared a tweet with you saying “Hey, look!
-The problem we’ve been trying to ‘manually’ solve can be easily tackled with this prompt from ChatGPT!, stop wasting your time, use ChatGPT!”?
+The problem we’ve been trying to ‘manually’ solve can be easily tackled with this prompt from ChatGPT!, stop wasting your time, use ChatGPT!”?.

 Well, this is a guide for when it’s time to have that conversation.
-Considering you’re a data person in 2023, it won’t be long till that happens.
+Considering you’re a data person in 2023, it likely won’t be long till that happens.

-LLMs are wonderful creations, capable of so much more that we currently understand, especially in the conversational AI space.
+LLMs are wonderful creations, capable of so much more than we currently understand, especially in the conversational AI space.
 They perform well on common NLP problems such as information extraction, classification, question answering, and more.
 However, their best NLP use is possibly additive to the current state of data science & engineering, rather than completely replacing it.

-Accuracy & Fit For Use 🎯
+Accuracy & Task Performance 🎯

 First, can LLMs solve the NLP problem we are facing?